Parameterized Complexity of Simultaneous Planarity: Preliminaries

-\subparagraph{Parameterized Complexity.} A parameterized problem $L \subseteq \Sigma^* \times \mathbb{N}$ is \emph{fixed-parameter tractable (FPT)}, if $L$ can be solved in time $f(k) \cdot n^{O(1)}$, where $f$ is some computable function and $k$ is the parameter.
+\subparagraph{Parameterized Complexity} A parameterized problem $L \subseteq \Sigma^* \times \mathbb{N}$ is \emph{fixed-parameter tractable (FPT)}, if $L$ can be solved in time $f(k) \cdot n^{O(1)}$, where $f$ is some computable function and $k$ is the parameter.
 The problem $L$ is \emph{para-NP-hard} with respect to $k$ if $L$ is NP-hard even for constant values of $k$.
 For a graph $G = (V, E)$, a \emph{vertex cover} is a vertex set $C \subseteq V$ such that every edge $e \in E$ is incident to a vertex in~$C$.
 The \emph{vertex cover number} $\vc(G)$ is the size of a minimum vertex cover of $G$.
-The following lemma states that the vertex cover number of a planar graph gives an upper bound for the number of its high-degree vertices. \begin{restatable}{lemma}{planarDeg3} Let $G = (V, E)$ be a planar graph and let $N_3 \subseteq V$ denote the set of vertices of degree at least 3 in $G$.
-Then $|N_3| \leq 3 \cdot \vc(G)$. \end{restatable} \ifthenelse{\not\boolean{llncs}} { \begin{proof} Let $C$ denote a minimum vertex cover of size $\vc(G)$ of $G$.
-Observe that all neighbors of a vertex in $V \setminus C$ must be contained in $C$, because otherwise, we immediately get an edge that is not covered by~$C$.
-Thus every vertex in $N_3 \cap (V \setminus C)$ has at least three neighbors in~$C$.
-Therefore, we can use planarity properties derived from Euler's Formula to infer that $|N_3 \cap (V \setminus C)| \leq \max(0, 2|C| - 4) \leq 2|C|$ \cite[Lemma 13.3]{Fomin2019}.
-Together we get that
+The following lemma states that the vertex cover number of a planar graph gives an upper bound for the number of its high-degree vertices.